zombierzn/vungle-resources/English/Android/current-release/android-advanced-settings.md

       vunglePub.init(this, app_id);

-      // get a handle on the global AdConfig object final AdConfig globalAdConfig = vunglePub.getGlobalAdConfig();
+      // get a reference to the global AdConfig object final AdConfig globalAdConfig = vunglePub.getGlobalAdConfig();

       // set any configuration options you like.